It seems we've received scrambled messages: does the argument against eating whole eggs have

 - Sip Green Tea: Instead of turning purple with rage, get green with a cup of herbal tea.
 Green tea is a source of L-Theanine, a chemical that helps relieve anger .
-Boil the water, pour it out, and take a soothing sip — there’s probably still a minute to spare.
+Boil the water, pour it out, and take a soothing sip.

-- Nosh on Chocolate: A carton of chocolate ice cream is no stranger to stress relief, but just a square (about 1.4 ounces) of the sweet stuff can also calm your nerves.
+- Nosh on Chocolate: Just a square (about 1.4 ounces) of the sweet stuff can calm your nerves.
 Dark chocolate regulates levels of the stress hormone cortisol and stabilizes metabolism .